Gooding, Idaho: Climate

 According to the Köppen climate classification, Gooding has a cold semi arid climate (BSk).

-Schools
+Government and infrastructure

+The Gooding Fire District maintains its fire station in Gooding.

+Education

 There are six schools based in Gooding; four in the Gooding Joint School District, the North Valley Academy charter school, and the Idaho School for the Deaf and the Blind.
 Another school, Gooding College, closed in 1938.

+College of Southern Idaho maintains a Gooding Center.
+Gooding County is in the catchment area, but not the taxation zone, for College of Southern Idaho.

+There is also a public library.

 Gooding Joint School District

 The Gooding Joint School District operates three schools: Gooding Elementary School, Gooding Middle School, and Gooding High School.

+The district is mostly in Gooding County, and it has a portion in Lincoln County.

 There are approximately 1200 students in the district.
 It ranks 43rd in size amongst the 114 school districts in Idaho.

 The Gooding Joint School District was ranked in fourth place (in the small district category) on the Digital School Districts Survey, for its "use of technology to govern the district [and to] communicate with students, parents and the community."

 Gooding School District was the first district in the nation to win the HealthierUS Challenge "Gold Award of Distinction."